shaunc44/Feed-Reader-Testing/README.md

 ###INSTALLATION
 =================================================================
-Open index.html in your web browser, such as FireFox or Chrome, or you can visit shaunc44.github.io/Feed-Reader-Testing/ to check out the live website.
-Cheers!
+Open index.html in your favorite web browser, such as Chrome or Firefox, or you can visit the live [website.]
+(shaunc44.github.io/Feed-Reader-Testing/) Cheers!

 ###SUPPORT